Mayzazhou/Cross-MPI/README.md

 `evaluate.py` contains sample code for evaluating the super-resolution performance based on the SSIM and PSNR metrics.

-example command lines for `evaluate.py` is in `./scripts/evaluate.sh`.
+Example command lines for `evaluate.py` are in `./scripts/evaluate.sh`.

 ## Test on a cross-scale stereo image pair